Written by Harman Dhingra, a grade 2 student (this is an archived piece , was originally published in May 2020)

 Now we need to know in the evening why the sky is red.

 In the evening when the Sun is going to set, its white light has to travel a longer distance through the atmosphere.
 In this travel, the blue light scatters and does not reach the Earth.
 However, the red, orange and yellow lights that have longer wavelengths, reach the Earth.
 So the sunset looks beautiful scarlet coloured.

 Do you think all planets have blue skies?

 No, all planets do not have blue skies.
 Some of them have brown skies, like Mars.
-However, Uranus and Neptune have blue skies, but it is a different shade of blue.
-The colour of the sky depends upon gases that the atmosphere is made up of.
+However, Uranus and Neptune have blue skies, but it is a different shades of blue.
+The colour of the sky depends upon the gases that the atmosphere is made up of.
 Scientists have also discovered that some exoplanets have blue skies.